 This web page shows only a small excerpt of our Stone research.
-Another 223 words (16 lines of text) covering the years 1296, 1651, 1639, 1602, 1663, 1633, 1743 and 1787 are included under the topic Early Stone History in all our PDF Extended History products.
+Another 223 words (16 lines of text) covering the years 1296, 1651, 1639, 1602, 1663, 1633, 1743 and 1787 are included under the topic Early Stone History in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 33 words (2 lines of text) about their life in Ireland

 Discovered in the immigration and passenger lists were a number of people bearing the name Stone: